Article I: Name

 Section 1: Amendments to these bylaws must be submitted in writing to the chapter Chair and chapter Secretary at least two weeks (14 days) prior to the meeting at which the amendment will be considered.
 The Chair is obligated to place the amendment on the agenda for that meeting.

-Section 2: The amendment will be considered approved if a regular majority of the Executive Board and two-thirds (2/3) of the general body (in attendance) vote in favor of the amendment.
+Section 2: The amendment will be considered approved if a regular majority (50% plus one) of the Executive Board and two-thirds (2/3) of the general body (in attendance) vote in favor of the amendment.

 ARTICLE XII – Impeachment & Expelling

 Section 1: Only the elected offices may be subject to impeachment.
-The Chair reserves the right to remove anyone from an appointed position, pending approval of the Executive Board.
-Procedures for impeachment will be as follows:
+The E-Board reserves the right to remove anyone from an appointed position, pending approval of the Executive Board.

-- The person shall be notified of the charges against them no less than thirty days (30) prior to the meeting in which the impeachment will be discussed.
+B. The person shall be notified of the charges against them no less than thirty days (30) prior to the meeting in which the impeachment will be discussed.
+A impeachment hearing shall be held before the executive board and the general membership, of which the accused has the opportunity to speak in his or her defense to the body.

 Section 2: A member may be expelled from the RCYD if:

-- And ninety percent (90%) of the Executive Board, and ninety percent (90%) of the General Body (in attendance) vote for the expelling.
+B. Seventy-Five percent (75%) of the Executive Board, and Seventy-Five percent (two-thirds) of the General Body (in attendance) vote for the expulsion.

 Article XIII – Vacancy of Executive Board Position

-Section 1: A vacancy in any position of the Riverside County Young Democrats may be filled by a two-thirds vote of the Executive Board or a Majority Vote of the General Body.
+Section 1: A vacancy in any position of the Riverside County Young Democrats may be filled by a two-thirds vote of the Executive Board or a Majority Vote of the General Body, at the next general session